gordicaleksa/slovenian-llm-eval/README.md

 * if this is the first time you're creating a gcloud project you'll have 300$ of free credits!

-* sync with Aleksa in [Discord](https://discord.gg/peBrCpheKE) in open-hbs-llm channel on which tasks to tackle next.
+* sync with Aleksa in [Discord](https://discord.gg/peBrCpheKE) in slovenian-eval channel on which tasks to tackle next.

 ## Prerequisites